techgirldiaries/agentic_ai_fraud_detection_demo/README.md

 - **Model**: Simple logistic regression for demo.
 - **Vector Store**: In-memory for demo.

-## 📜 License

-MIT License - For educational and demonstration purposes.

 ## 🤝 Contributing

 This is a demo project for educational purposes.
 Feel free to fork and enhance!